Ruby on Rails Tutorial for Beginners with Project & Example

 vendor – This directory contains third-party libraries.

 Gemfile – This file specifies what your basic gem requirements are to run your web application.
 You can group the gems into development, test or production and Rails will know when to include each gem.

 Gemfile.lock – Unlike the Gemfile that explicitly lists the gems you want in your application, Gemfile.lock additionally contains other gems that those you list in the Gemfile depends on that are then automatically installed to satisfy the dependencies.

 Readme.md – You use this file to share essential detail about your application, such as what the app does, how to go about installing and run the application.

 Rakefile – This file contains various rake tasks definitions, which helps in automating everyday administration tasks of your application.

 config.ru – This is a Rack configuration file that provides an interface to the webserver to start your application.

 Change directory to the ‘todo_app’ directory Rails generated and run ‘rails server’ to start the application.
 Type localhost:3000 in the address bar of your web browser, you should see the Figure below if all went well.

-This is the default homepage of your application, and you will change this in the later section of the tutorial.
-You can stop the server by pressing 'Ctrl-C'.
+This is the default homepage of your application, and you will change this in the later section of this Ruby on Rails tutorial.
+You can stop the server by pressing ‘Ctrl-C’.